OptionalRule/optionalrule.github.io/_drafts/2021-07-22-perilous-journeys-in-5e-p2.md

 ### Steward

 ### Ward
 Warding uses prowess and awareness to protect the party from hazzards and ambush.
 If a character in the party performing the warding action is not surprised during an ambush, the entire party gets advantage on their roll to avoid surprise.

-When a party member within 10 feet of them (athletics check replaces save)
+Also, when encountering a natural hazzard that requires a Strength or Dexterity save, the Warder may roll ***Strength (Athletics)*** and allow a character up to 10 feet away to use that roll instead of their own save.
+The warding character may allow a number of characters up to their proficiency bonus to use their roll in this way.
+Examples of the kinds of hazzards might be falling, avoiding an avalance, stepping into a pit or the like.

 ## Spicing Things Up

+These actions and rules imply a healthy variety of hazzards and challenges during Journeys, but DMs should use their descretion.
+Not every journey need be a gripping adventure, and DMs may choose to pass several days at a time rather than going day by day.
+Choose the style that best fits the pacing and style of the game in the moment.
+There are a number of wilderness encounter generators available on the DMs Guild, as well as sites like DnDSpeak.com that offer lots of encounter ideas and tables.
+I will eventually post systems here for journey based encounters as well.

 ## Conclusion